LionelDraghi/bbt/docs/features/markdown_syntax.md

    are recognized as a Scenario, but not:
    + "#Scenario"

-   As a specific bbt rule (not sure it is true also for MDG), Gherkin keywords must be followed by a colon, and the colon is not part of the title.
+   As a specific bbt rule (not sure it is true also for MDG), Gherkin keywords may be followed by a colon, and the colon is not part of the title.
    This gives the user the ability to use Heading starting with a Gherkin keyword, but not equal to this Keyword.
+   Although not recommended, Features Scenarios, etc. without title are OK.

    For example :
    * "# Scenario overview"
-   * "# Scenario 1.1 :"
+   * "# Scenario 1.1 : overview"
-   will not be considered by bbt, but
-   - "# Scenario: overview"
+   * "# Scenario: overview"
-   - "# Scenario : 1.1"
-   will be.

-   [!Note] this is a discutable position, because users are likely to forget the colon when drafting the scenario.
-A warning would be welcomed. #Fixme

-   Although not recommended, Features Scenarios, etc. without title are OK.
+   * "# Scenario"
+   are legal, and the matching titles will be :
+   + "overview"
+   + "1.1 : overview"
+   + "overview"
+   + ""

 ## Scenario: Heading variations

 - Given the new file `1.md` containing `# Scenario: S1`